Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Numerical simulations

 up to small fluctuations due to intermittent collisions.
-In other words, $KE_{\mathrm{t}}(t)$ indicates that $\bfv^i(t)\to\bfu^i$ in accordance with the theorem.
-We also observe that the collisions are less frequent, as all floe velocities align with the ocean velocity.
+In other words, $KE_{\mathrm{t}}(t)$ indicates that $\bfv^i(t)\to\bfu^i$ in accordance with Theorem \ref{thm:v0}.
+We also observe that the collisions are less frequent, as all floe velocities align with the ocean velocity. \item \textit{Decay of angular velocity to zero.} Since $\nabla\times\bfu^i\equiv 0$, the quadratic rotational drag in \eqref{dem_w},